KarelZe/thesis/references/obsidian/📑notes/🔢Basic rules notes.md

 Tags: #trade-classification

+In absence of the .

+We start by the popular quote rule and tick test in Section ... and continue with two recent alternatives.

+Our focus is on classification rules, that sign trades on a trade-by-trade basis.
+Consequently, we exclude algorithms for aggregated trades, like the BVC algorithm of ([[@easleyFlowToxicityLiquidity2012]]1466-1468).

-Denote sells with $0$ and buys with $1$.
+Denote sells with $0$ and buys with $1$. separating buys from sells.

+While the information about the initator of a trade is missing in public data sets ... we infer the

+**Possible openings:**
-“The trade indicator is a binary variable stating whether the buyer or seller of an asset has initiated the trade by submitting a market order or an immediately executed limit order.”
-(Frömmel et al., 2021, p.
+“The trade indicator is a binary variable stating whether the buyer or seller of an asset has initiated the trade by submitting a market order or an immediately executed limit order.” ([[@frommelAccuracyTradeClassification2021]], p.
 4)

+“The goal of the trade side classification is to determine the initiator of the transaction and to classify trades as being either buyer or seller motivated.
+However, a formal definition of a trade initiator is rarely stated in the literature.” ([[@olbrysEvaluatingTradeSide2018]], p.
+4)

+“Trade classification rules (hereafter referred to as TCR) are intended to indicate the party to a trade who initiates a transaction.
+It may by either a buyer or a seller.
+Such indication made directly from the data is nowadays in mostly cases inaccessible, since the majority of public databases including transaction data do not contain information of trade initiators and trade direction.” ([[@nowakAccuracyTradeClassification2020]], p.
+65)

 <mark style="background: #FFB86CA6;">“Methods of inferring trade direction can be classified as: tick tests, which use changes in trade prices; the quote method, which compares trade prices to quotes;” (Finucane, 2000, p.
 557)